PaulSohier/ria-messaging-map/README.md

 Visual diagram of message routes.
 Filter by trigger event and country to see which regions receive a message, through which channel, and to whom.
 Renders progressively as you scroll (only builds the routes currently in view, not all of them at once), and the URL updates as you filter — copy the link to share the exact view you're looking at.

 **Messages Library**
 The full message library.
 Browse all live templates by intent and audience.
 Click any card to read the full message content.
+Every card also has a 🔗 share icon — click it to copy a link straight to that specific message, so anyone who opens it lands on that exact card, already expanded, without needing to be walked through which filters to click.

 **Customer Journeys**
 The six main customer scenarios (Order Confirmed, Order Pickup, Pickup Reminders, Cancelled & Refund, Legal Hold, Transfer Resent), with the messaging attached to each step.
 Each message is cross-matched against the live sheet by title, so anything not marked Live there won't show here either.